chazlarson/brick-finder/README.md

 There may be some oddball parts I'm not handling well; one old example was: https://www.vonado.com/flat-tile-1x2-3069-trans-clear.html

 That page has been removed, but it used to have no color chart, and no lot size.
 The title of the page listed just one color, and pricing was in line with a lot of 10 of 1x2 plates, so it wasn't exactly clear what to do with that.
 At the time it was the only result for 3069 1x2 tile on either site.
-It seems like now Vonado has this part in multiple colors.
+It seems like now Vonado ]at least] has this part in multiple colors.

 ## Future possibilities